-Table 29: Configuration options
+Table 37: Configuration options

-Option Description Partition When Partitions are enabled you can assign a sensor to a specific partition.
+Option Description Partition When partitions are enabled you can assign a sensor to a specific partition.
 This allows independent control and arming of that partition.
 Sensor Type Select to choose a sensor type from the list.
 Sensor Group Change the behavior of the sensor by selecting the preferred option.
-Refer to Sensor Groups to view descriptions of the available Sensor Groups .
+Refer to Sensor groups to view descriptions of the available Sensor Groups .
 Sensor Name Tap to enter a custom description.
 Chime Type Configure each sensor to have a unique chime or select None to turn chime off.
 Voice Prompts Voice prompts annunciate the Sensor Name when it is opened.
 Default is on, select to turn off.
-Sensor Input Select Reed Switch, Aux Normally Closed, AUX Normally Open and End of Line , if available for that sensor.
-Source View the sensor's incoming frequency when pairing to the IQ Pro.
+Cross Zone When a zone with the Cross Zoning option enabled is activated, the Cross Zoning Timer commences.
+If another zone with the cross-zoning option enabled is activated before the timer expires, the panel reports the first alarm signal, a second alarm signal and then a Burglary Verified event begins the appropriate local alarm sequence.
+If no other zones are activated before the timer expires, no alarm sequence occurs and a Burglary Not Verified event is reported.
+Anti-masking Options Anti-masking enabled/disabled, available to PowerG device type 107, 123, 130, 142, 150.
+Anti-masking Sensitivity Disabled/low/high settings available to PowerG device type 123, 150.
+Bypass If enabled, the zone can be manually or auto-bypassed while arming.
+If disabled, the zone cannot be bypassed from local or remote user interface and a Failed to Arm message is displayed.
+Sensor Input Select Disabled, Normally Closed, Normally Open , End of Line, Double End of Line and Global if available for that sensor.
+Source iew the sensor's incoming frequency when pairing to the IQ Pro.
 The IQ Pro is pre-installed with one or more of the following RF cards.
 PowerG SecurityRF SecurityRF-319 S-Line SecurityRF-345 345RF 2G SecurityRF-433 Note: PowerG modem radio cards are used also in UL/ULC listed Commercial burglary applications.
 SRF319, SRF433 (DSC Protocol), PowerG modem and SRF345 radio cards are used in UL/ULC listed Residential fire and burglary applications.

-Sensor Groups
+Sensor groups